Ola-je/2024-internship-mobile-tasks/ecomerce_app_with_clean_architechture/README.md

 - **Test-Driven Development (TDD)**: The development of this project followed TDD practices, where test cases were written before the actual implementation to ensure robust and reliable code.

 ## Testing
-- Unit tests for core domain logic and repositories -
+- **Unit Tests**: Tests for core domain logic and repositories.
-- Unit tests for models and repositories in the data layer. -
+- **Model Tests**: Tests for models in the data layer, including validation of JSON serialization and deserialization.

 Run all Tests:
 ```
 flutter test